opisthokonta/implied/README.md

 [![ko-fi banner and link](README_files/SupportMe_red@2x_scaled.png)](https://ko-fi.com/opisthokonta)

-On this pacge you will find the repository for the development version of the package.
+On this package you will find the repository for the development version of the package.
 It is recommended that you install and use the version that is available from CRAN. ([link](https://cran.r-project.org/package=implied)).
 You can install with this command:

 ```{r, eval=FALSE}
 install.packages('implied')